any-docs/css/content/guides/anchor_positioning/try_options_hiding/index.md

 ## Custom fallback options

-To use custom position fallback options that aren't available via the above mechanisms, you can create your own with the {{cssxref("@position-try")}} at-rule.
+To use custom position fallback options that aren't available via the above mechanisms, you can create your own with the `@position-try` at-rule.
 The syntax is:

 ```plain
 @position-try --try-fallback-name {